A mortgage in principle explained and how to get one

 It’s a good idea to check with a lender whether they run a soft or hard search before you apply for a mortgage in principle.

 We also recommend checking your credit report and credit score beforehand, which will allow you to view your credit history and give you an indication of how creditworthy a lender may find you.
+You can check your credit score here for free.

 Does it guarantee a mortgage?